codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 This guide will explain how you can use GitOps for your own applications.

-## Setting up your Git repositories
+## Setting up your Git Repositories

 One of the central ideas around GitOps is the usage of Git for ALL project resources.
 Even though developers are familiar with using Git for the source code of the application, adopting GitOps means that you need to store in Git every other resource of the application (and not just the source code).